deven-org/boiler/docs/CONTRIBUTING.md

 ### Tips for working on a pull request
-- Please create pull requests for the `develop` branch and not for `main`.
+- Create pull requests for the `develop` branch and not for `main`.
-- Please also make sure that pull requests are linked to the related issue by using a keyword and the issue number as explained [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) or by using the `Development` field.
+- Make sure that pull requests are linked to the related issue by using a keyword and the issue number as explained [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) or by using the `Development` field.
-- Change your PR from `Draft` to `Ready for Review` (you can create Draft PRs at any time, but only open PRs will be reviewed)
+- Change your PR from `Draft` to `Ready for Review` (you can create Draft PRs at any time, but only open PRs will be reviewed).
 - Leave the reviewers list on the right hand side untouched.
 We use this to track how many people are already looking at your PR.
-- Assign the label needs:reviewers (code) or needs:reviewers (design)
+- Assign the label needs:reviewers (code) or needs:reviewers (design).
 - During iteration: Stay in touch with the reviewers that are on your case.
 - (only for Members of the Accenture Slack Channel) Post a link to the PR in the [#boiler-dev](https://song-asg.slack.com/archives/C0629BCDCSK)
 Slack channel if the review is time critical.

 ### Steps for looking for a pull request to review
-1. Find a PR
+1. Find a PR:
-  - (only for Members of the Accenture Slack Channel) Keep an eye on posted PR links in the #boiler-dev Slack channel
+  - (only for Members of the Accenture Slack Channel) Keep an eye on posted PR links in the #boiler-dev Slack channel.
-  - Filter the [PR list in GitHub](https://github.com/deven-org/boiler/pulls) for label: `🦹 needs:reviewers (code)` or label: `🦹 needs:reviewers (design)`
+  - Filter the [PR list in GitHub](https://github.com/deven-org/boiler/pulls) for label: `🦹 needs:reviewers (code)` or label: `🦹 needs:reviewers (design)`.
-2. Open the PR of your choice
+2. Open the PR of your choice.
 3. Check the Reviewers panel to the right.
 Are enough reviewers on the case already (dev:2, design: 1)?
 If so choose a different PR.
-Otherwise proceed with (Step 4.)
+Otherwise proceed with (Step 4.).
-4. Request yourself as a Reviewer in the Reviewers panel to the right
+4. Request yourself as a Reviewer in the Reviewers panel to the right.
-5. Update the labels
+5. Update the labels:
-  - If you are the second code reviewer, remove the label `🦹 needs:reviewers (code)`
+  - If you are the second code reviewer, remove the label `🦹 needs:reviewers (code)`.
-  - If you are the first design reviewer, remove the label  `🦹 needs:reviewers (design)`
+  - If you are the first design reviewer, remove the label  `🦹 needs:reviewers (design)`.
-6. Complete the Review
+6. Complete the Review.
-7. Follow-up on your review
+7. Follow-up on your review.
   - During iteration: Check your assigned PRs regulary or stay in touch with the PR creator.
   - If you’re unsure about whether you’ll be able to complete the review in a timely manner remove yourself from the list of reviewers & re-attach the label.